November 03, 2022 4 min read

 These leaves can be used as a tea and also in recipes.
 Huacatay is added to many dishes because it gives them an extra kick of flavor that people love!

 The Huacatay plant is fairly small with tiny yellow and green flowers and spiky leaves.
-Its leaves are a glossy green color and both the leaves and the flowers produce a strong odor as it contains an essential oil.
+Its leaves are glossy green, and the leaves and the flowers produce a strong odor as it contains an essential oil.

 The taste of the Huacatay herb is somewhat mixture of sweet basil, tarragon, mint and lime.

-Back in pre-colonial times, Huacatay was already being used with medicinal purposes by the Inca civilization.
+Back in pre-colonial times, Huacatay was already being used for medicinal purposes by the Inca civilization.